 Green tea contains a lot of epigallocatechin gallate (EGCG) and is considered to prevent tumour growth.

-have a lot of lentinan, an immune system stimulant.
+These contain a lot of lentinan, an immune system stimulant.
 Stomach cancer rates amongst Japanese people who eat a lot of mushrooms are 50% lower than those who do not do so.